iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> Doesn't catch all locations, and it recorded a one hour visit to one store as 12 minutes, then would not allow correction.<br> :date: __2020-09-21 13:10:23__

 > Quit recording anything after about three weeks.<br> :date: __2020-07-26 05:30:54__

 > Inaccurate didn't track me for days sometimes.
 Uninstalled it, that bad.<br> :date: __2020-07-19 03:31:36__